ctrueden/equilibrium/_pages/events/case-03.md

 ---
 title: "[Case 03] Punctuality and Perpetuity"
+description: >-
-description: An elderly dwarf's clock stops at the moment of his death.
-But something is not quite right...
+  An elderly dwarf's clock stops at the moment of his death.
+But what's this?
+He's a zombie now?
 datestamp: 50-03-14/00
 when: AC50 Solis 14
 ---